Key air monitors offline after Laura hits Louisiana gas hub

 But some environmental and public health advocates single out Louisiana for what they say is too lax vigilance over industrial threats to the public, even in the best of times.

 Louisiana's response since Laura “sounds like it's about what it usually is.
-Not robust is putting it kindly," said Anne Rolfes in New Orleans, founder of The Bucket Brigades, a Louisiana environmental group.
+Not robust is putting it kindly," said Anne Rolfes in New Orleans, founder of the Louisiana Bucket Brigade, an environmental group.

 People are worried about the possibility of toxic releases from the storm, Rolfes said.
 But over the years, she said, Louisiana residents have come to have “tremendously low expectations, for these institutions that are supposed to be protecting us."

-Note: This story has been corrected to reflect that the name of the Louisiana environmental group is the Louisiana Bucket Brigade, not The Bucket Brigades.